JayadevYL/Technical-paper1/README.md

     hacker.It will proctect your Data.
 ## Diffrent Types Of FireWall
 ### There are 3 types
-1.Packet Filtering FireWall
+1.Packet Filtering FireWall.
-2.Proxy FireWall
+2.Proxy FireWall.
-3.Hybird FireWall
+3.Hybird FireWall.